-Canon 80D versus Nikon D7000
+Canon 80D vs Nikon D7000

-The Canon EOS 80D and the Nikon D7000 are two enthusiast cameras that were officially introduced, respectively, in February 2016 and September 2010.
+The Canon EOS 80D and the Nikon D7000 are two enthusiast cameras that were announced, respectively, in February 2016 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 16.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably smaller (5 percent) than the Canon 80D.
 However, the D7000 is markedly heavier (7 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.